Quarterly Financial Report for the quarter ended September 30, 2012

 - Active monitoring of industry-related events and communications to gather intelligence on evolving trends in transportation and relevant policy developments;

-- Assessment of client satisfaction survey results to identify changes in expectations, identify areas of service delivery concerns and develop mitigative actions;
+- Assessment of client satisfaction survey results to identify changes in expectations, identify areas of service delivery concerns and develop mitigation strategies;

 - Monitoring, gathering and sharing of intelligence on government’s policy and central agency directive changes (e.g. performance and financial reporting, shared services, human resources);

-- Proactive participation in shared services reviews led by Treasury Board Secretariat and Public Works and Government Services Canada;
+- Proactive participation in shared services review led by Treasury Board Secretariat and Public Works and Government Services Canada;

-- Effective management of human and financial resources through implementing of the Agency’s HR Plan for the recruitment and retention of staff;
+- Effective management of human and financial resources through implementation of the Agency’s HR Plan for the recruitment and retention of staff, and active vacancy management;

 There have been no significant changes in relation to operations, personnel and programs over the last year.